w010/w_query2csv/README.md

 How to add own processing methods for field values?**

 > A:
-Write any Typo3-callable class with a run() public method with params ($params, &$pObj) and return a string.
+Write any Typo3-callable class with a ``run()`` public method with params ``($params, &$Core)`` and return a string.
 (Optionally you can use any method name and configure process using class->methodname)
 In $params array you can expect to be passed:
 	'value' - field value from db
 	'fieldName' - name of current processed field
 	'row' - whole record of current item (I mean, fields which you set to read in .input.fields, if not "*")
 	'conf' - typoscript configuration of this processor
-$pObj is a WoloPl\WQuery2csv\Core instance
+$Core is a WoloPl\WQuery2csv\Core instance

-> Best way is to just write your method in your extension, the same way like I did in w_query2csv/Classes/Process.php, and configure processing ts in standard namespace way.
-In case you don't know what I mean: add your class in your own ext, respecting standard Typo3 path and naming convention to make the class be found using namespace
+> Best way is to just make a new class in your extension, (respecting standard Typo3 path and naming convention to make the class be autoloaded)
+> the same way as I did in Classes/Process/yyyy.php, and configure typoscript giving your class namespace path.
-(like: class in file typo3conf/ext/my_ext/Classes/Extensions/WQuery2csv/Process.php = available by namespace MyNamespace\MyExt\Extensions\WQuery2csv\Process
+> (like: class file /my_ext/Classes/WQuery2csv/MyCustomProcessor.php = MyNamespace\MyExt\WQuery2csv\MyCustomProcessor)
-write a processing method like that:

-> public function doSomethingWithValue($params, \WoloPl\WQuery2csv\Core &$pObj)    { return $myProcessedString }

-> and register using:
+> Implement the \WoloPl\WQuery2csv\Process\ProcessorInterface to make things easier.
+Finally setup in your ts:
-	``plugin.tx_wquery2csv_export.files.myFile.output.process_fields.some_field = MyNamespace\MyExt\Extensions\WQuery2csv\Process->doSomethingWithValue``
+	``plugin.tx_wquery2csv_export.files.myFile.output.process_fields.some_field = MyNamespace\MyExt\WQuery2csv\MyCustomProcessor``
 	``plugin.tx_wquery2csv_export.files.myFile.output.process_fields.some_field.someAdditionalOptionToPass = something``